david942j/seccomp-tools/README.md

 ### dump

-Dumps the seccomp bpf from an execution file.
+Dumps the seccomp BPF from an execution file.
-This work is done by the `ptrace` syscall.
+This work is done by utilizing the `ptrace` syscall.

 NOTICE: beware of the execution file will be executed.
 ```bash